sujal128005/limen/README.md

 - **Delivery.** Settlement needs two signatures and the contract refuses the second without the first.
 Be precise about what that buys: it moves a fictitious delivery from something one party can do alone to something two parties must agree on.
 It does not remove it.
 A buyer and supplier acting together can still settle a deal that never moved.
 Closing that needs an attestation from somebody with no stake in the trade, which is a carrier or inspector integration, and therefore a partnership rather than a sprint.
 - **Currency.** Purchases and the escrow are in USD, the payment rail is in INR, and the conversion uses a stated constant rather than a live rate (`LIMEN_USD_INR`, default 85).
 Every screen showing a converted figure names the rate, and the rate is stored on the payment record so a conversion can be checked later against the number actually used. `server/fx.js` is shaped for a real feed to be substituted in.
 - **The desk codes** are not an identity system, and a real deployment replaces `server/identity.js` with its own sign-in.
+- **The Adversary Console** attacks a simulated catalogue and an in-process EVM by default.
+A contained result is evidence about this build, not a security audit, and it is not yet wired into `npm run sweep` or `npm run verify:ui`.

 ---